 You will also need to ensure that the host meets these requirements:

 - An MYSQL version 5.6 or better is required for the installation WordPress

 - A version of PHP 7.0 is required for the installation of WordPress

 - Adequate disk space – we recommend at least 1.5GB of disk space available depending on the size of your website

 At Verb marketing we have 5+ years of experience designing websites for clients from a range of sectors.
 Over the years, we have developed over 120 websites on a range of different platforms.
-Find out more about our web design services on our site.
+Find out more about our website design services on our site.
 If you need a new website, or want your existing site redesigning, contact Verb Marketing today on 0330 107 5347.
 No matter what you’re looking for we can create a bespoke site to suit requirements.
-Alternatively, you can follow our guide and send us a website design brief via email at [email protected] and we can send you a free quote.
+Alternatively, you can follow our guide and send us a website design brief via email at email@example.com and we can send you a free quote.